extracheesypizza/reinforcement-learning-in-simple-games-public/readme.md

 ### DQN
 - `/dqn/` directory contains the implementation of the Deep Q-Network, which learns to play Atari games

-Each folder contains a `main.py` file which contains the training/evaluation loop, feel free to play around with them.
+Each folder contains a `main.py` file which contains the training/evaluation loop, feel free to explore and play around with them.